- Unit Question - What is power? Where does it come from?

-Homers The Odyssey Books 1-24.docx: You will be assigned 1 of the 24 books (or chapters) that make up Homer's epic tale The Odyssey.
+You will be assigned 1 of the 24 books (or chapters) that make up the epic tale of Homer's The Odyssey.
 Each of these books (or chapters) have been summarized and translated into English already.
 Your job is to tell the story of your book so the class can understand.
 This idea and assignment came from: Spark Notes: Homer's The Odyssey.
 If you need help or need an overview of the main characters this site will help.

-- Ancient Mysteries: The Battle of Troy (video)
+- Ancient Discoveries: The Epic Siege of Troy (Documentary)

 - Just for fun: Monty Python's Trojan Rabbit (from The Holy Grail movie)